Interview Take-Home — 72 Hours

 Fig: A snippet of user interview insight from 2 GTM folks

-reducing cognitive load
+Aimed at reducing cognitive load and time-to-decision.

 Fig: Rapid first-pass 1

-My solution shifted the platform from a "profile viewer" to an agentic decision tool.
+Shifting the platform from a "profile viewer" to an agentic decision tool.

-The "One-Line Why": Replaced dense biographical text with an AI-interpretable summary that answers the user’s primary question: "Is this the right decision-maker right now?".
+- The "One-Line Why": Replaced dense biographical text with an AI-interpretable summary that answers the user's primary question: "Is this the right decision-maker right now?"

-Modular Extensibility: Engineered a component-based layout that prioritizes high information density regardless of data completeness, ensuring the UI remains functional for sparse profiles.
+- Modular Extensibility: Engineered a component-based layout that prioritizes high information density regardless of data completeness, ensuring the UI remains functional for sparse profiles.

-Recency Signal Architecture: Promoted "Timing" to a primary data dimension, using time-relevancy badges for tech mentions and hiring spikes to drive immediate action.
+- Recency Signal Architecture: Promoted "Timing" to a primary data dimension, using time-relevancy badges for tech mentions and hiring spikes to drive immediate action.

-Actionable Hierarchy: Refactored the CTA logic to prioritize "Contact" and "List-building," aligning the UI with the user's high-velocity workflow.
+- Actionable Hierarchy: Refactored the CTA logic to prioritize "Contact" and "List-building," aligning the UI with the user's high-velocity workflow.

 Fig: Rapid first-pass 2

-Time vs. solution
+Time vs. Solution

-Deep vs. Wide User Segments: I intentionally ignored SDR and Marketing personas to solve exclusively for Sales Leadership.
-By narrowing the scope, I could obsess over the "One-liner Why" - the primary signal a leader needs to authorize outreach.
+- Deep vs. Wide User Segments: I intentionally ignored SDR and Marketing personas to solve exclusively for Sales Leadership.
+By narrowing the scope, I could obsess over the "One-liner Why" — the primary signal a leader needs to authorize outreach.

-Logic over Analytics: I deprioritized historical outreach data to focus on real-time relevance.
-In GTM, the "Right Time" is often a transient signal (recent job posts, tech mentions ); I chose to build a robust UI for these "live" signals rather than a mediocre retrospective dashboard.
+- Logic over Analytics: I deprioritized historical outreach data to focus on real-time relevance.
+In GTM, the "Right Time" is often a transient signal (recent job posts, tech mentions); I chose to build a robust UI for these "live" signals rather than a mediocre retrospective dashboard.

-Understand the different user segments and how success differs with each segment (RevOps, SDRs, AEs, Sales leadership, Marketing)
+- Understand the different user segments and how success differs with each segment (RevOps, SDRs, AEs, Sales leadership, Marketing).

-What signals have historically predicted successful outreach (for both precision and volume GTM workflows)?
+- What signals have historically predicted successful outreach (for both precision and volume GTM workflows)?

-How do GTM teams operationalize “right person + right time” today?
+- How do GTM teams operationalize "right person + right time" today?

-How I'd evaluate the design
+How I'd Evaluate the Design

 Measure lead qualification time and confidence rating after 10 profiles each.